YMMV: Higher Learning

 - Anvilicious: During the "Take Back the Night" rally, a woman in the crowd holds a sign that reads "Rape is A Crime".
-That said it's more nuanced than most films of its day when it comes to addressing racism and sexism.

 - Cry for the Devil: "I wanted to build things!
 I wanted to be an engineer!"